T

 $8–$12

-Where to try: Junior's (Downtown Brooklyn)
+Where to try: Junior's (Times Square)

-Halal Cart Chicken Over Rice
+Halal Cart Chicken over Rice

 $7–$10